canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 layer 2 address needs to be determined (via IPv4 ARP or IPv6 NDP).
 Queuing disciplines are still applied, allowing for traffic shaping.
-The forwarding logic bypass may be problematic for dynamic setups where the cached information can become scale (e.g. layer 3 forwarding integrated with layer 2 bridging, if the next hop could move to a different bridge port).
+The forwarding logic bypass may be problematic for dynamic setups where the cached information can become stale (e.g. layer 3 forwarding integrated with layer 2 bridging, if the next hop could move to a different bridge port).

 Flowtables are integrated with conntrack, with the flowtable fast path only